 Are you worried you might have a roof leak?

 Roof leaks are a nasty consequence of roof damage.
 In most cases, roof leaks are caused by missing or damaged shingles, which lets water enter the roof system and eventually, the inside of your home.
-Roof leaks develop slowly – some can take 2-4 years to show – and they travel from the source.
+Roof leaks develop slowly – some can take 2-4 years to show – but when they do, they typically have a trail of water damage, mold, and rot.
 That’s why it’s important to know what to look for!

 Tips for Finding a Roof Leak